lfbn/base-model/README.md

 ## How to use it

 You only need to extend the AbstractBaseModel and implement a public method getValidationRules.

-This method should return an array in the following format: ```['property' => 'id', 'validator' => 'isNotEmpty']```
+This method should return an array with the properties and the respective validator method.
+Notice you can define your own method, and add it as a validator.

 ```php
 class User extends AbstractBaseModel